What do you need to know? What can you do?

 - Consider having blood work done to evaluate your current level of immunity.
 A basic blood panel can help you determine if your immune system is running optimally.
 This typically includes a Complete Blood Count with Differential and Platelets, 25-OH Vitamin D3, Immunoglobulins Panel, and other markers that can aid in the ability for your body to make immune cells.
 Consult your doctor about ordering lab work.

 When it comes to infections, we are often quick to call bacteria the bad guys.
 Of course everyone by now has heard of the body’s microbiome.
 These are the bugs we need to colonize our bodies in order to help us perform vital processes in the digestive and immune system.
 Now, researchers at University of Michigan have discovered a new symbiotic relationship between our nasal bacteria and the lessening of infection by the flu virus.
 Creating a healthy gut microbiome helps to balance your general microbiome.
-Remember, Your body consists of 10x more bacteria than human cells - they are an important defense system.
+Remember, Your body consists of 10x more bacteria than human cells - they are an important part of your innate immunity and defense system.